gitlabhq/gitlabhq/doc/user/project/issue_board.md

 A few things to remember:

+- The label that corresponds to a list is hidden for issues under that list.
 - Moving an issue between lists removes the label from the list it came from and adds the label from the list it goes to.
 - When moving a card to **Done**, the label of the list it came from is removed